 The Black Horse Spitfire

-Anxious to help the war effort, staff and directors clubbed together to raise £7,000.
-They reached their target with ease.
-Parkes telegraphed Lord Beaverbrook, Minister of Aircraft Production, on 6 August, informing him that ‘The Directors and staff of Lloyds Bank will give a Spitfire to our gallant Royal Air Force and would like it to be named "The Black Horse" after our sign in Lombard Street'.
-It had taken just six days to raise the money.
+Together, staff and directors at Lloyds Bank raised £7,000 in just six days.
+Sydney Parkes, Chief General Manager of Lloyds Bank, sent a telegraph to Lord Beaverbrook, Minister of Aircraft Production, in August 1940 with the message: ‘The Directors and staff of Lloyds Bank will give a Spitfire to our gallant Royal Air Force and would like it to be named "The Black Horse" after our sign in Lombard Street'.

 The plane took part in patrols protecting naval convoys and in July 1941 it began escorting bombers to and from their targets, and on the summer of 1941 it shot down a German Messerschmitt ME109 fighter plane near Calais on a sweep into German-occupied northern France.

 The plane experienced a number of crashes during its lifetime, including a crash caused by engine failure, a belly-landing when its undercarriage failed to deploy, and a crash-landing due to strong cross-winds.
 The plane was eventually retired in December 1941 as the new MkVb Spitfire model was introduced.